collapsed-stacks/startups/questions/8884/setting-up-a-saas-how-should-i-register-in-the-uk.md

 - tagged: `tech-company`, `united-kingdom`, `saas`
 - score: 1

-<p>I'm building an online web app to be used as a SaaS.
-I <em>may</em> be charging a monthly fee to some users which means I need to register it as a company I assume?
-If so, what type as I'm unsure.</p>
+I'm building an online web app to be used as a SaaS.
+I *may* be charging a monthly fee to some users which means I need to register it as a company I assume?
+If so, what type as I'm unsure.

-<p>I'm already self employed under my name, can this SaaS be a part of that or does it need to be separate?</p>
+I'm already self employed under my name, can this SaaS be a part of that or does it need to be separate?

-<p>As I'm in the UK I assume I'll need to sign up for VATMOSS as well, so really I just need some help overall with all this.
-My idea has people lined up to use it, I just want to be nice and legit ;)</p>
+As I'm in the UK I assume I'll need to sign up for VATMOSS as well, so really I just need some help overall with all this.
+My idea has people lined up to use it, I just want to be nice and legit ;)

-<p><strong>EDIT</strong></p>
+**EDIT**

-<p>Okay so here's a bit more info for you guys.
-The software is B2C, it's just a nice simple web app and phone app that allows reptile owners to track their animals a bit better; feeding times, weights, breeding pairs, clutches - all that sort of stuff.</p>
+Okay so here's a bit more info for you guys.
+The software is B2C, it's just a nice simple web app and phone app that allows reptile owners to track their animals a bit better; feeding times, weights, breeding pairs, clutches - all that sort of stuff.

-<p>Some features will be free but others may need a monthly/one time cost to access the features haven't decided on this yet.
-But as I'm in the UK, from what I understand I'd need to register for VATMOSS as it's a SaaS which is being run totally automatically/digitally (<a href="https://www.gov.uk/guidance/register-and-use-the-vat-mini-one-stop-shop" rel="nofollow">https://www.gov.uk/guidance/register-and-use-the-vat-mini-one-stop-shop</a>)</p>
+Some features will be free but others may need a monthly/one time cost to access the features haven't decided on this yet.
+But as I'm in the UK, from what I understand I'd need to register for VATMOSS as it's a SaaS which is being run totally automatically/digitally (https://www.gov.uk/guidance/register-and-use-the-vat-mini-one-stop-shop)

-<p>The service can be used by anyone all over the world, not just here in the UK.</p>
+The service can be used by anyone all over the world, not just here in the UK.

-<p>I don't expect to turnover more than the VAT threshold, but I believe I still need to sign up for VATMOSS - is this correct?</p>
+I don't expect to turnover more than the VAT threshold, but I believe I still need to sign up for VATMOSS - is this correct?

-<p>This is a project I've had fun building and lots of people are wanting to get onboard and use it.</p>
+This is a project I've had fun building and lots of people are wanting to get onboard and use it.

 ## Answer 8886